zxcwqe123/MultitaskAttentiveNet/README.md

 # PRQA-MultitaskAttentiveNet
 Sourcecodes for "Answer Identification from Product Reviews for User Questions by Multi-task Attentive Network"
 Requirments: python 3.5+, tensorflow 1.6+, keras 2.0+, NLTK

+# Preparetion
+Download embedding dictionary on https://nlp.stanford.edu/projects/glove/ Unzip
+# Running
+python MAIN.py

+# Note
+The parameters can be set at the top " part" in MAIN.py